 Your Family’s Role During Your Treatment

 Your family and loved ones are a critical support system throughout your treatment and beyond.
-During your stay, we encourage family treatment to establish a solid and safe foundation that can be built upon in continued outpatient treatment after discharge.
+During your stay, we encourage family involvement to establish a solid and safe foundation that can be built upon in continued outpatient treatment after discharge.
 Increasing communication fosters understanding and empathy for each family member impacted by your mental health or substance use problem and opens a healthy and productive dialogue for you and your family.
-Our program offers weekly couples therapy sessions, additional family-specific coping skills and activity planning to support recovery for your family as individuals and as a unit.
+Our program offers weekly couples therapy as clinically indicated and requested, additional family-specific coping skills and activity planning to support recovery for your family as individuals and as a unit.